Self-hosted WordPress.

 • If you prefer simplicity and a hands-off approach to site management, hosted WordPress could be the way to go.
 It’s user-friendly and takes care of the technical heavy lifting.

-The costs of self-hosted WordPress
+The costs of self-hosting WordPress

 The big one: web hosting fees

-The most significant cost is web hosting.
 Hosting providers offer various plans to suit different needs.
 Most users, however, will opt for shared hosting.
-This is a budget-friendly option where your site shares server resources with other websites.
-Prices typically range from $3 to $10 per month.
+This is a budget-friendly option where your website shares server resources with other sites that are on the same server.
+Prices typically range from $3-$10 per month.

 Domain name registration

-A domain name is your website’s address on the internet (e.g., www.yourwebsite.com).
-Registering a domain typically costs between $10 and $15 per year.
-Some hosting providers offer a free domain for the first year when you sign up for a hosting plan.
+A domain name is your website’s address on the web (e.g., yourwebsite.com).
+Registering a new domain typically costs between $10 and $15 per year.
+There are specialized companies that will handle the registration for you – called domain registrars.

 Premium themes and plugins (optional)